nathenharvey/chef-essentials/README.md

 # Chef Fundamentals 4.x

 This is a repo for developing Chef Fundamentals 4.x.
-Please do not use these files until further notice.
+Please do not use these files until further notice

+NOTE: This is only my first pass on these PPTs.
+On my second pass I will reduce the verbiage on wordy slides.
+I will probably also place some exercises on "Exercise" pages instead of over a number of slides.

 Tentative Modules List
 1. Intro